11 Of The Best Ever Mashed Potatoes Recipes

 7. Mashed Red Potatoes from Jessica Gavin

 Here the Yukon golds get swapped for buttery red potatoes.
-This recipe leaves the skin on for color and nutrients in a more “smashed potato” style.
+This is the best mashed potatoes recipe for red potato lovers.
+It leaves the skin on for color and nutrients in a more “smashed potato” style.
 Red potatoes are so naturally flavorful on their own and this recipe really lets them shine.
 It has a no-stress ingredients list, the butter and half-and-half enhances the natural flavor and texture of the red potatoes, creating the nice fluffy texture we all crave.

 8. Cheddar Chipotle Mashed Potatoes from Presley’s Pantry

 Lots of flavor come together in one large pot with these potatoes.
 Everything gets mashed in the same pot you cook the potatoes in with a potato masher—easy!
 Starring russet potatoes they have the velvety texture we dream about.
-Then you get a touch of tang from Cheddar cheese, sweetness from the garlic, and a kick of smoky heat from the chipotle chiles.
+Then you get a touch of tang from Cheddar cheese, sweetness from the garlic, and a kick of smoky heat from chipotle chiles.
+Goes great with everything from Salisbury steak to roast chicken.

 10. Spinach Parmesan Baked Mashed Potatoes from The Nutmeg Nanny

 Oh the luxury!
-Along with the traditional milk and butter mixture is spinach, parmesan cheese, and topped with crispy fried onions.
+Along with the traditional whole milk and butter mixture is the best mashed potato recipe with spinach, parmesan cheese, and topped with crispy fried onions.
 They are almost too good and will absolutely be a hit at this year’s Thanksgiving table.
-With the craziness of Thanksgiving prep they can be made up to a day in advance and then baked right before you eat.
+With the craziness of Thanksgiving prep they can be made up to a day in advance (or make with leftover mashed potatoes) and then baked right before you eat.
 The crispy edges are my favorite part!

 11. Layered Mashed Potato Casserole from Foolproof Living